v-wei40680/mcp-linker/README.md

 📘 _English_ | [简体中文](./docs/README.zh-CN.md) | [日本語](./docs/README.ja-JP.md)

-> Add MCP servers to Claude Desktop, Cursor, Windsurf, VS Code, Cline, neovim, and more — in two clicks.
-Cross-platform.
-Tauri GUI.
-Server management included.
-Sync configs cross Client, Say goodbye to `copy-paste`, `git clone`
+> MCP Linker is a cross-platform GUI tool to easily add, manage, and sync Model Context Protocol (MCP) server configurations for Claude Desktop, Cursor, VS Code, Neovim, and other AI/LLM clients.
+With one-click setup and intuitive interface, no technical skill is required.
+Built with Tauri and FastAPI, it simplifies server integration and configuration sharing.

 ## 🚀 Featured on Reddit